diacode/diacode-website/source/blog/2015-07-27-how-we-estimate-projects.html.markdown

 If the client is part of an **organization with an existing development team**:

-* How does his dev team looks like?
+* How does their dev team look like?
 * What's their tech stack?
 * What's their approach to project management?
 Do they use scrum?
 * Do they have a test suite?